 Record show it dates back to within 100 years of the original construction of the Prague Castle.
 That puts it around the 10th Century.
 If so then the legend could be correct in that Saint Wenceslas (you’d know him as Good King Wenceslas) planted and maintained the vines to produce sacramental wine.
 In Czech this is also known as the Svatováclavská Vinice and is one of the oldest vineyards in the country.
 It was renovated and officially opened to the public in September 2008, the 1100th anniversary of the birth of Saint Wenceslas.
 The original grapes were Pinot Noir and the most recent are Reisling.

 Eating and Drinking

-At the Castle end of the vineyard i.e. the upper entry you’ll find a place that sells snack food, beer and wine.
-There are tables to stand at but no chairs.
+At the Castle end of the vineyard i.e. the upper entry you’ll find a place that sells snack food, beer and wine pictured above.
+There are two covered tables and chairs areas.
 You can eat while you walk but if you want a beer you have to drink it here.

 Finally, at the lower end of the Prague Castle Vineyard you come to the Villa Richter with top end dining (during the year the south terrace is almost constantly booked for wedding parties and receptions).

 Note: Sometimes the top part of the vineyard is closed for Prosecco and wine tasting events that you pay to get into.
 So to access the Panorama cafe you walk down the castle steps, left in towards Villa Richter and back up the vineyard path.

 Tour Tips: The ST Wenceslas Vineyard is a great place to go AFTER you have toured the castle.
 If you are interested in exploring the castle you will need the historic buildings ticket. the four tours below allow you to skip the ticket queue.
 Two are for self-guiders and the other two are for people who want to join a guided tour.